Microsoft 70-432: SQL Server 2008 Implementation and Maintenance

 This course will cover the following topics to prepare students for the Microsoft 70-432: SQL Server 2008 Implementation and Maintenance exam: how to install and configure SQL Server 2008, maintain SQL Server instances, manage SQL Server security, maintain a SQL Server database, performing data management tasks, monitoring and troubleshooting SQL Server, optimizing SQL Server performance, and implementing high availability.

 Microsoft certifications are in high demand across small and large Information Technology organizations around the world.
 Hiring managers prefer candidates who not only have an understanding of the topic(s) and experience but also have training certification in the subject.
-As a result, all Microsoft certifications are accepted worldwide and are part of the industry standards.
+Microsoft certifications hold global recognition and establish you as an industry standard professional.

 This Microsoft 70-432 exam measures your ability to accomplish the technical tasks below: